markosjal/AirScan/README.md

 As you can see there are various options for how to make it all work.
 Fear not, it is easy.
 I think option A or C are suitable for most environments.
 On other platforms, Vuescan for Windows, OSX, and Linux can use the scanner installed with option A , B or C becuase in any case the scanner will still advertise as eSCL.

+NOTE:
+	It is highly recommended that the host computer (running this software) have a Wirwed LAN connection to the network, and an available Wifi connection to connect to the scanner.

+	You can run this software with only a single LAN connection (Wifi), however you will not be able to share the scanner and must connect to either your LAN or the scanner.

 UNTESTED:

 	Runnng on web servers other than Apache 2.4